alphagov/digitalmarketplace-contained/README.md

 1. Clone this repo

-2. Clone the apps' Github repos into `/resources-for-container/mount/apps-github-repos` (if you are using dm-runner you could just copy the content of the `code` directory over there) [TODO: create a script to do this]

-3. In the `/resources-for-container/mount` folder, add a file `test_data.sql` containing the SQL statements to initialise the database (you can use the one from dm-runner).
+2. In the `/resources-for-container/mount` folder, add a file `test_data.sql` containing the SQL statements to initialise the database (you can use the one from dm-runner).

-4. Create network to attach both the Localstack and dmp-contained containers to (only the first time):
+3. Create network to attach both the Localstack and dmp-contained containers to (only the first time):
    `docker network create dmp-contained`

-5. Run the Localstack container in a separate terminal (or terminal tab):
+4. Run the Localstack container in a separate terminal (or terminal tab):
   ```
   docker run \
   --rm -it \